fhessman/scientific-snap/SciSnap!/Examples/Weatherstation/README.md

 If you want to go back to the running time but this time using the table data, simply create a variable holding the beginning time (e.g. in minutes that day) and subtract that time within the "map" block.

-## A more detailed report
+## Improve your weatherstation report

-Your weather station reports more than just the temperature, and *SciSnap!* lets you create more than one *PlotPad* *Sprite* : by creating several plots spaced and sized appropriately, you can display all of your weather data all at once.
+Your weather station reports more than just the temperature, and *SciSnap!* lets you create more than one *PlotPad* **Sprite** : by creating several plots spaced and sized appropriately, you can display all of your weather data all at once.

 ---